oracle/weblogic-azure/README.md

 # arm-oraclelinux-wls
-# Simple deployment of a Oracle Linux VM with Weblogic Server pre-installed
+# Simple deployment of a Oracle Linux VM with WebLogic Server pre-installed

-This template allows us to deploy a simple Oracle Linux VM with Weblogic Server (12.2.1.3.0) pre-installed.
+This template allows us to deploy a simple Oracle Linux VM with WebLogic Server (12.2.1.3.0) pre-installed.
-This template deploy by default, an A3 size VM in the resource group location and return the fully qualified domain name of the VM.
+By default, this template deploys an A3 size VM in the resource group location and return the fully qualified domain name of the VM.

-To install Weblogic Server, requires Oracle Weblogic Install kit and Oracle JDK to be downloaded, from OTN Site (https://www.oracle.com/technical-resources/).
+To install WebLogic Server, requires Oracle WebLogic Install kit and Oracle JDK to be downloaded, from OTN Site (https://www.oracle.com/technical-resources/).
 The OTN site requires the user to accept <a href="https://www.oracle.com/downloads/licenses/standard-license.html">OTN Free Developer License Agreement</a> before downloading any resources.
-So, when this template is run, user will be required to accept the <a href="https://www.oracle.com/downloads/licenses/standard-license.html">OTN Free Developer License Agreement</a> and also provide OTN credentials (username and password), to download the Oracle Weblogic Install Kit and Oracle JDK.
+So, when this template is run, the user will be required to accept the <a href="https://www.oracle.com/downloads/licenses/standard-license.html">OTN Free Developer License Agreement</a> and also provide OTN credentials (username and password), to download the Oracle WebLogic Install Kit and Oracle JDK.

 <h3>Using the template</h3>

 <h4>Perform string substitution to generate the necessary artifacts for deployment or uploading to the Azure Cloud Partner Portal</h4>

 * Install Apache Maven.
-This project uses Apache Maven to do simple string substitution for several required parameters in the templates.
+This project uses Apache Maven to do a simple string substitution for several required parameters in the templates.

 * From the top level run `mvn clean install`.